puppetlabs/puppet-docs/source/pe/3.7/rbac_ldap.md

 **Connect using SSL?**

 Select if you want to use SSL to connect to the external directory.
 If you select this option, make sure you also specify the SSL port in the **PORT** field above.
-In addition, to ensure that the directory service is properly identified, you need to [configure the `ds-trust-chain` to point to a copy of the public key (PEM format) for the directory service](#verify-directory-server-certificates).

 **BASE DISTINGUISHED NAME**